Ted Sioeng: Other legal issues

 Aside from Bill Clinton campaign scandal, Sioeng was also involved in some legal troubles in his home country Indonesia and was known to be a controversial businessman since the New Order era.
 In 1990s, Sioeng was accused of calling an arson against property that was insured in which he did to claim its insurance.
 His action was widely condemned by numerous insurance companies and property developers for damaging reputation to those two business sectors.

 In 2014, Sioeng's company applied to Mayapada Bank for a 203 billion rupiah (around US$17.5 million).
-However during its loan process, the credit was said to be a bad credit and Sioeng's company was declared bankrupt by 2023.
-As a result for his action, Ted was named a suspect for fraud and embezzlement and was declared as fugitive after he fled the country.
+However, during its loan process, the credit was said to be a bad credit and Sioeng's company was declared bankrupt by 2023.
+As a result, for his action, Ted was named a suspect for fraud and embezzlement and was declared as fugitive after he fled the country.

 Arrest and trials

 After being an Interpol fugitive since April 2023 for bad credit case against Mayapada with the amount of 1.550 trillion rupiah (US$95.3 million), Sioeng was arrested in China who was in hiding under the alias of Gatot S with Belizean passport.
-Sioeng landed in Jakarta on November 2024 and was taken to Kramat Jati Police Hospital afterward for a medical checkup.
+Sioeng landed in Jakarta in November 2024 and was taken to Kramat Jati Police Hospital afterward for a medical checkup.
 Sioeng was charged for credit fraud against Mayapada that caused 133 billion rupiah (US$8.172 million) and was sentenced 3 years in prison due to his proven fraud and refusal to cooperate with the law but judges also commuted his sentencing due to his old age and he said to have returned 70 billion rupiah (US$4.3 million) to Mayapada.